Constabulary & recruits

 If you are a former Traffic Officer who is also a contributing member of the Government Superannuation Fund (GSF) or the National Provident Fund (NPF), you can join the scheme as a:

-• special entrant – the minimum member contribution rate is 1% of salary (GSF members) or 2.5% of salary (NPF members).
+- special entrant – the minimum employee contribution rate is 1% of salary (GSF members) or 2.5% of salary (NPF members).
 Employer contributions will be paid, but the rate varies depending on your individual circumstances.
 Contact payroll@police.govt.nz for details of the employer contribution, or a

-• savings contributor, making member contributions only (i.e. Police will not match your contributions).
+- savings contributor, making employee contributions only (i.e. Police will not match your contributions).

 If you join as a special entrant, you may later elect to change your membership and become a savings contributor with effect from the following 1 April.